Why Probate Takes Time in California Probate Cases

 Probate also depends on parties outside the estate.
 Courts operate on scheduled calendars.
 Appraisals are completed by independent referees.
 Financial institutions respond according to their own timelines.
 Recording offices process documents based on their internal schedules.

 These external factors influence how quickly each step can be completed.
-Even when everything within the estate is handled efficiently, the process still depends on systems that move at their own pace.

 Understanding What This Means for You